niksharma20/Continuous-Delivery-Engine/docs/content/modules/module_2/eda_rulebook.md

 # EDA Project and Rulebooks Definations
-A Project in EDA is a connection to a Git repository that contains your rulebooks.
+A Project in Event Driven Ansible(EDA) is a connection to a Git repository that contains your rulebooks.
 EDA syncs the repo and makes the rulebooks available for Rulebook Activations.

 > Prerequisites
 > Before you start you need: